bneidlinger/RobotWars/RobotWars_app_code.md

 /**
  * Represents a single active game match on the server.
  * Manages the game state, robots, interpreter, collisions, game loop,
+ * broadcasts state to players and spectators, // <-- Added spectator mention
  * and notifies the GameManager upon game completion via a callback.
  */
 class GameInstance {